-Let's draw inspiration from these examples of people who could've quit but succeeded by persevering.
+Let's draw inspiration from these examples of people who could have quit but succeeded by persevering.

 Katie Couric auditioned for her first job at CNN and the network president said he never wanted to see her on the air again.
 "I was told time and time again, I'd never make it in broadcasting."
 She persevered.

 Tyler Perry lived in poverty, never completed high school and attempted suicide.
-Flat broke, he lived in the backseat of a compact car with his 6'5" frame.
+Flat broke he lived in the backseat of a compact car with his 6-foot-5-inch frame.
 Finally he snapped out of it by praying, persevering and using his creativity to become the actor, producer, director, author and entertainment mogul he is today.
-Forbes magazine called him "the highest-paid man in entertainment," as he made $130 million in a year!
+Forbes magazine called him, "The highest paid man in entertainment" as he made $130 million in a year!

-Ken Taylor was dejected.
+One final example: Ken Taylor was dejected.
 His children were bored during his Bible reading.
-So he pursued a dream for 16 years to paraphrase the Bible in an easier-to-understand language.
-Committed to being scrupulously faithful, he was so stressed that his vocal chords deteriorated, and he could barely speak for 15 years.
-Eventually, five publishers rejected his work so he published it himself, running off 2,000 copies and promising all royalties to God.
-Tyndale House publishing was born, and today, the Living Bible has sold over 43 million copies worldwide.
+So he pursued a dream for 16 years to paraphrase the Bible in easier-to-understand language.
+Committed to being scrupulously faithful, he was so stressed that his vocal chords deteriorated and he could barely speak for 15 years.
+Eventually five publishers rejected his work so he published it himself, running off 2000 copies and promising all royalties to God.
+Tyndale House publishing was born and today the Living Bible has sold over 43 million copies worldwide.

-Proceeding into the new year, let's remember these words: "Brothers, I do not count myself to have attained, but this one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal to the prize of the high calling of God in Christ Jesus.
+Proceeding into the new year, let's remember these words: "Forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal to the prize of the high calling of God in Christ Jesus.
 Therefore let those of us who are mature be thus minded.
-And if you think differently in any way, God will reveal even this to you" (Phil.
-3: 13-15).
+And if you think differently in any way, God will reveal even this to you."
+(Phil.
+3:13-15).